Cosmicgirl7878/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub flow.
 This second branch helps me understand wrinting code and comitting in GitHub.
-I am s manual software tester and I want to learn GIT commands.
+I am a manual software tester and I want to learn GIT commands.